-Arming Philadelphia organizations with Data to Change Lives
+Arming Philadelphia Organizations with Data to Change Lives

-Initially, 28 indicators were chosen from the CDC’s Social Vulnerability Index (SVI) and drawn from the American Community Survey for Philadelphia’s 384 census tracts.
-After conducting beta-testing, demos, and other feedback collection processes, UHC tailored the dashboard to include 15 additional indicators to better fulfill data needs of community stakeholders.
-These additional indicators covered essential workers, worker pay, chronic health conditions, housing insecurity, and access to resources (e.g., high-speed internet, health insurance, SNAP, public assistance).
-The inclusion of these indicators demonstrated key racial and geographic inequities in the city, for instance, how the distribution of low-wage essential services jobs, like food and hospital work, were concentrated in certain neighborhoods and in Black and Latinx neighborhoods communities of color to COVID-19 and financial insecurity disproportionately.
+Initially, 28 indicators were chosen from the Centers for Disease Control and Prevention’s Social Vulnerability Index and drawn from the American Community Survey for Philadelphia’s 384 census tracts.
+After beta testing, demos, and other feedback collection, the UHC tailored the dashboard to include 15 additional indicators to better represent community stakeholders’ needs.
+These additional indicators covered essential workers, worker pay, chronic health conditions, housing insecurity, and access to resources, such as high-speed internet, health insurance, public assistance, and the Supplemental Nutrition Assistance Program.
+Including these indicators demonstrated key racial and geographic inequities in the city, such as the concentration of low-wage, essential services jobs, like food and hospital work, in certain neighborhoods like Black and Latinx communities.

-The COVID-19 Vulnerability Indicators data dashboard, because of the breadth of indicators it visualizes and its high usability achieved by tweaking the dashboard with stakeholders, has been successfully used by several other organizations in their COVID-19 response work.
-For instance, a West Philadelphia elementary school used the dashboard to provide their staff with contextual data to inform their student support services.
+Because of the breadth of indicators and community input, the COVID-19 Vulnerability Indicators data dashboard has been successfully used by several organizations in their COVID-19 response.
+A West Philadelphia elementary school used the dashboard to provide their staff with contextual data to inform their student support services.
 The Philadelphia Department of Public Health used the dashboard to examine which neighborhoods were likely to have experienced disproportionate disruptions in city services.
 And the Children’s Hospital of Philadelphia used it to prioritize COVID-19 tests to patients from vulnerable communities.

 This story was written by Sonia Torres Rodríguez at the Urban Institute, with the support of the UHC and LISC team.
-Drexel University’s Urban Health Collaborative is the Philadelphia partner in the National Neighborhood Indicators Partnership, a learning network in 30 cities coordinated by the Urban Institute.
-All partners ensure communities have access to data and the skills to use information to advance equity and well-being across neighborhoods.
+Drexel University’s Urban Health Collaborative is the Philadelphia Partner in the National Neighborhood Indicators Partnership, a learning network in 30 cities coordinated by the Urban Institute.
+All Partners ensure communities have access to data and the skills to use information to advance equity and well-being across neighborhoods.